liamcottle/reticulum-meshchat/README.md

 - Supports setting a custom display name to send in your announce.
 - Supports viewing and searching peers discovered from announces.

+## Beta Features

+- Support for browsing pages hosted on Nomad Network Nodes.

+> NOTE: micron format parsing is still in development, some pages may not render or work correctly at all.

 ## How does it work?

 - A python script ([web.py](./web.py)) runs a Reticulum instance and a WebSocket server.